MichaelShaw/tavern/README.md

 opt-level = 3

 # Santorini
-- Add trapped boolean test.
-Will this work for all heroes?
 - Make iterative deepening a little smarter.
 If you reach a winning position terminate.
 If you reach a losing position terminate with result from last known pass if possible.
 - Animation of moves.
 An optional "previous state + move"?
 - Investigate performance cost of tracking move savings.
 Generic approach?
 - Properly nest our state.
-"Game" should contain CPU as well as tentative stuff, proper nesting prevents enganglement.
+"Game" should contain CPU as well as tentative stuff, proper nesting prevents enganglement/invalid states.
 - Add alpha beta pruning
 - Add move ordering
 - Add better heuristic
+- Add iterative deepening based root move ordering (for alpha beta pruning)
+- Adversarial heuristic testing

 # Heuristic
-- Height of pieces
 - Height of squares available to move in (will reward high centre)

 # Move Ordering